JamesPGrant/Admin-Dashboard/README.md

 # Admin-Dashboard
-Admin Dashboard created using HTML and CSS meant for studying CSS Grid
+Basic skeletal Admin Dashboard created using HTML and CSS meant for studying CSS Grid